Trauma-informed self defence

-Tap into your power, build resilience, resist violence, move, play, and thrive.
+Tap into your power, build resilience, move, play, and thrive.
 Join a course or bring us to your community

 Programmes